Corey Bailey

 have pulled back the curtain to take a deeper look at the problem, very little

-scientific process when doing their research on baking, there is no mention in the
+the scientific process when doing their research on baking, there is no mention in

 A situation that has since proven to be just the opposite.